 In 2014, the OECD is launching the OECD-Southeast Asia Programme on Capital Market Development and Corporate Governance of State-Owned Enterprises, with the financial support of the government of Japan.
 Complementary to the Asian Roundtable on Corporate Governance, the new programme will initially focus on corporate governance and capital market development in Myanmar and Viet Nam.
 It will address corporate governance in listed companies, but also in the state-owned sector, where future privatisations may serve as an important vehicle to stimulate and develop stock markets.
 The programme will benefit from the experience of the former Asia Network on Corporate Governance of SOEs.

 This initiative takes over from the OECD-Asia Network on Corporate Governance of State-Owned Enterprises that was established in 2005 under the auspices of the Asian Roundtable on Corporate Governance to raise awareness and promote the use in Asian economies of the OECD Guidelines on Corporate Governance of State-Owned Enterprises.
-The work of the Network has now come to an end.

 - raising awareness of all concerned constituencies on the importance and challenges related to the good corporate governance of SOEs